arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

 Generally, In low-level languages like C, the precision of integers is limited to 64-bit, but Python implements [Arbitrary-precision integers](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic).
 Since Python 3 all integers are represented as a bignum and these are limited only by the available memory of the host system.

 ### Decoding `ob_size`
 `ob_size` holds the count of elements in `ob_digit`.
-To be more efficient while allocating memory to array `ob_digit`, python overprovisions and then relies on `ob_size` to hold the actual number of elements in use.
+To be more efficient while allocating the memory to array `ob_digit`, python overprovisions and then relies on the value of `ob_size` to determine the actual number of elements held by the array.

 # Understanding storage of integers